OdatNurd/OverrideAudit/.github/CONTRIBUTING.md

 follow to cause the problem to occur.
 Being able to reproduce the problem is the best way to ensure that it gets resolved as quickly as possible.

-Since there are subtle behind the scenes differences between different versions of Sublime Text, you should also indicate what build number of Sublime you're running along with the operating system that you're running it under and an indication of whether or not the file system on your operating system is case
+Since there are subtle behind-the-scenes differences between different versions of Sublime Text, you should also indicate what build number of Sublime you're running along with the operating system that you're running it under and an indication of whether or not the file system on your operating system is case